-Travelling from Kent to Dublin and back by train & ferry (& bike!)
+Travelling from Kent to Dublin by train & ferry (& bike)… and back!

 I don’t do much of any photo journaling on this blog, but I thought I’d share one of my more adventurous jaunts from a few years ago now.
-I made the solo journey from rural Kent to Dublin and back in a weekend using my bicycle, the train & ferry.
+I made the solo journey from rural Kent to Dublin by train.
+My plan was to make it there and back in a weekend using only my bicycle, the train & ferry.

 I was exhausted by the end of it, but delighted in my achievement!
 Here’s how it went.
 Oh, and I did take more pictures than these, but left out the ones with my friends for privacy’s sake.